 A successful bid there is also expected to boost Korea’s chances for a US project to replace Bradley fighting vehicles, for which bidding is set to open early next year.

-Infantry fighting vehicle Redback, developed by Hanwha Defense for the Australian Army, makes its public debut at a rollout ceremony in Changwon, South Gyeongsang Province, July 24, 2020.
-Australia will make a final offer on the Korean-made vehicles by late 2022.
+The infantry fighting vehicle Redback, developed by Hanwha Defense, is seen at a rollout ceremony in Changwon, South Gyeongsang Province, July 24, 2020.
 (Yonhap)

 To further nurture the local weapons industry, Korea needs a two-track strategy, Wang said.

-First is to have the ADD, responsible for research and development in weapons technology, dedicate all resources to producing highly advanced technologies that require long-term investment and strategy.
-With a vision to develop new technologies that will create a new market for Korea, the research body has already identified some 30 areas of technology to focus on, Wang said.
+First is to have the ADD, handling research and development in weapons technology, dedicate resources to producing core technologies that require long-term investment and strategy.
+The research body has already identified some 30 areas of technology to focus on, Wang said.

-Meanwhile, private companies, helped by experts from academia as well as DAPA, could race to roll out weapons immediately adaptable to battlefields, said Wang.
+Meanwhile, private companies, helped by experts from academia as well as DAPA, could race to roll out weapons immediately adaptable to battlefields, Wang added.

 To spur bold investments in future technologies, Wang’s agency has drafted two legislative bills, which both passed the parliament earlier this year to take effect next year.

-The bills empower the agency chief to declare key defense projects a national priority so they could receive more government assistance, while providing a waiver to companies that fail to deliver end products on government subsidies, if they have shown dedicated endeavors.
-Companies have so far not been fully recognized for the “good failures."
+The bills empower the agency chief to declare key defense projects a national priority to receive more government funds.
+They also provide a fresh waiver to companies failing to deliver end products on government subsidies, as long as they have shown dedicated endeavors.

 Defense companies and the government will also be able to jointly claim rights to technologies produced through their collaboration.
 The change is expected to incentivize more contractors to take part in joint efforts for weapons development.